 Read more about alcohol support.

 Twelve-step facilitation therapy

-Twelve-step facilitation therapy is based on the programme devised by Alcoholics Anonymous.
-The difference is that you work through the stages on a one-to-one basis with a counsellor, rather than as a group.
+Twelve-step facilitation therapy is based on the programme devised by AA (see above).
+The difference is that you work through the stages on a one-to-one basis with a counsellor rather than in a group.

 Twelve-step facilitation therapy may be your preferred treatment option if you feel uneasy or unwilling to discuss your problems in a group setting.